Suicide in colleges in the United States: Suicidal ideation

 Suicidal ideation refers to the act of thinking about, considering, or planning suicide.
 Suicidal ideation has risen in prevalence amongst college-age students.
 A study at Emory University found that 11.1% of students reported having suicidal ideation within the past four weeks and 16.5% of students attempted suicide or had a self-injurious event at least once in their lifetime.
 Suicidal ideation is associated with symptoms of depression, and students who reported current suicidal ideation had more of the severe depression symptoms.

 Among college students, depressive symptoms along with the severity level of past suicidal ideations in an individual's lifetime, are two short-term predictors of current suicidal ideation.
 Factors indicating risk for persistent suicidal ideation include low social support, childhood or adolescent exposure to domestic violence, depression related to motherhood, and high self-reported symptoms of depression.
 Females, individuals who have been previously screened for psychiatric illness, those with a positive family history of suicide, those that are more impulsive, and those that have higher motor impulsivity may be at greater risk of actually attempting suicide, rather than just the ideation.

 Stress

 Stress has been shown to be highly correlated with suicide attempts.
-The American College Health Association's National College Health Assessment noted that 1.1% of college students made an attempt to commit suicide; citing that many other factors such as loneliness, issues within academics, relationships, money problems, and general helplessness play into that statistic.
+The American College Health Association's National College Health Assessment noted that 1.1% of college students made an attempt, citing that many other factors such as loneliness, issues within academics, relationships, money problems, and general helplessness play into that statistic.

 The amount and type of motivations for suicide can vary from student to student; however, a common motivation for suicide has been stress.
 In a 2008 physiological study conducted by the Associated Press and MTVU, eight out of ten college students reported a feeling of horrible stress that impacted their grades.
 Another common motivating factor has been issues at home that can impact their academic career.
 Home-based issues can be composed of abuse, starvation, and overall poor living conditions.
 Depression can also be a factor.